 Now what kid (or adult for that matter) can resist an oozing, colorful, erupting, oh and did I mention aromatic science activity?
 That’s right today we are making Lemon Volcanoes!

-I’m back with our STEAM Summer Camp series and today’s topic is SMELL.
+Today’s post is part of a STEAM Summer Camp series; today’s topic is SMELL.
 While Lemon Volcanoes are indirectly related to smell, it’s not the primary focus of the project, they certainly are one of the nicest smelling volcanoes we’ve ever played with!
 It makes for an extra special sensory experience.

 Before we get started let me offer a quick disclaimer- these are not giant volcanic eruptions but rather bubbly small eruptions you can make harnessing the chemical reaction of citric acid, found in citrus fruits, and baking soda.
 Agitating the reaction by stirring it creates for frothy fun!